AddictedCS/soundfingerprinting/README.md

     modelService.InsertHashDataForTrack(hashDatas, trackReference);
 }
 ```
 The default storage, which comes bundled with SoundFingerprinting package, is a plain in memory storage, managed by <code>InMemoryModelService</code>.
-In case you would like to store fingerprints in a perstistent database (as shown in the above example) you can take advantage of MSSQL integration available in [SoundFingerprinting.SQL](https://www.nuget.org/packages/SoundFingerprinting.SQL) package.
+In case you would like to store fingerprints in a perstistent database you can take advantage of MSSQL integration available in [SoundFingerprinting.SQL](https://www.nuget.org/packages/SoundFingerprinting.SQL) package via <code>SqlModelService</code> class.
 The MSSQL database initialization script can be find [here](src/Scripts/DBScript.sql).
 Do not forget to add connection string <code>FingerprintConnectionString</code> in your app.config file.

 Once you've inserted the fingerprints into the database, later you might want to query the storage in order to recognize the song those samples you have.
 The origin of query samples may vary: file, url, microphone, radio tuner, etc. It's up to your application, where you get the samples from.
 ```csharp